 Learn to swing dance with a partner.
 Other dances may include waltz, two-step, or polka.
 This is one of our most popular classes - and might even help you with your instrument playing and timing!
-Offered in both 8-12 year old, and Teen levels.
+Offered in two levels: 8-12 year old, and Teen.

 For all first time students 8-11 years of age.
 You will be guided through an overview of the folk arts taught at our camp.
 Each day will be different.
 For two days you will learn about, hear, see and touch a variety of instruments.
 On other days you will experience dance and juggling.

 Build an instrument you can really play - all by yourself!
 Projects vary from year to year.